Dean: David Dynak

 Requirements for Undergraduate Admission to the College of Arts & Media

-A student wishing to matriculate in the College of Arts & Media (CAM) must be admitted at three levels: (1) as a student of CU Denver, (2) as a student in CAM and (3) as a student in a CAM major, degree and emphasis.
-Acceptance to majors, degrees and emphases in CAM is selective based on a variety of factors, which may include:
+A student wishing to matriculate in the College of Arts & Media (CAM) must be admitted at three levels: (1) as a student of UC Denver, (2) as a student in CAM and (3) as a student in a CAM major, degree and emphasis.
+Acceptance to majors, degrees and emphases within CAM is highly selective based upon a variety of factors, which may include:

 - Careful evaluation of secondary school records, which may include recommendations from guidance counselors, advisors, teachers and professionals